Probability mass function

-In probability and statistics, a probability mass function is a function that gives the probability that a discrete random variable is exactly equal to some value.
-Sometimes it is also known as the discrete density function.
+In probability and statistics, a probability mass function (sometimes called probability function or frequency function) is a function that gives the probability that a discrete random variable is exactly equal to some value.
+Sometimes it is also known as the discrete probability density function.
 The probability mass function is often the primary means of defining a discrete probability distribution, and such functions exist for either scalar or multivariate random variables whose domain is discrete.

-A probability mass function differs from a probability density function (PDF) in that the latter is associated with continuous rather than discrete random variables.
-A PDF must be integrated over an interval to yield a probability.
+A probability mass function differs from a continuous probability density function (PDF) in that the latter is associated with continuous rather than discrete random variables.
+A continuous PDF must be integrated over an interval to yield a probability.

 The value of the random variable having the largest probability mass is called the mode.